 Runners, if you're a Disney fan, now you can combine your family vacation to Walt Disney World with four different runDisney 5Ks throughout the year!
 Though races were once held on both coasts — events at Disneyland have were halted in 2018 due in part to the construction of a "Star Wars"-themed attraction — you can still take part in race weekends in Orlando.

-Whether you choose the Disney Fall Feast 5K, Walt Disney World 5K, Disney Princess 5K or Star Wars Rival Run 5K, you’ll get to see the park in a way many guests don’t.
-You can dress up and be silly with friends or set a new PR (or both!) — the runDisney races are great for runners of all levels.
-And because you’re running 3.1 miles and not one of the longer distances, your legs will still be fresh enough to carry you from ride to ride the rest of the day.
+Whether you choose the Disney Fall Feast 5K, Walt Disney World 5K, Disney Princess 5K or Star Wars Rival Run 5K, you'll get to see the park in a way many guests don't.
+You can treat it like a fun run and dress up and be silly with friends or set a new PR (or both!) — the runDisney races are great for runners of all levels.
+And because you're running 3.1 miles and not one of the longer distances, your legs will still be fresh enough to carry you from ride to ride the rest of the day.